Presenter: Meg Poag, CEO and Founder, Mission Squared

-Presenters: Representatives from St. Francis Ministries, 2Ingage, OCOK, SJRC Belong; and Trisha Thomas, Director of the Office of Community-Based Care Transition, Texas Department of Family and Protective Services
+Presenters: Representatives from the Saint Francis Community Services, 2Ingage, OCOK, SJRC Belong; and Trisha Thomas, CBC Division Director, Texas Department of Family and Protective Services

-Community Based Care (CBC) is expanding in scope and location, and, there’s a new division overseeing CBC implementation.
-A lot has changed with CBC in the past year so please join this session to learn what’s new and how your organization can be a part of the growing and evolving CBC in Texas.
+Community Based Care (CBC) has expanded in the past year so please join this session to learn what’s new and how your organization can be a part of the growing and evolving CBC in Texas.
 In this workshop, participants will get a status update from the leadership of the SSCCs in Texas and hear how each SSCC is designing a unique approach to delivering quality foster care services in their own community.
 Additionally, they will look ahead and next steps for each CBC area and ways network organizations can be ready.

 Presenters: John Cooper, Chief Executive Officer, Kids Central, Inc., and Erine Gray, Founder & CEO, findhelp